KittyGiraudel/site/_posts/2021-02-17-hiding-content-responsibly.md

 title: Hiding Content Responsibly
 ---

-I wrote about [hiding content](/2020/12/03/a11y-advent-hiding-content/) during the A11yAdvent calendar, namely how to make something [invisible but still accessible for screen-readers](/2016/10/13/css-hide-and-seek/).
+I wrote about [hiding content](/2020/12/03/a11y-advent-hiding-content/) during the A11yAdvent calendar, namely how to make something [invisible but still accessible for screen readers](/2016/10/13/css-hide-and-seek/).
+I’m going to mention the “accessibility tree” a few times in this article, so be sure to read [how accessibility trees inform assistive technologies](https://hiddedevries.nl/en/blog/2019-06-27-how-accessibility-trees-inform-assistive-tech) by Hidde de Vries.

 In this article, I want to discuss all the ways to hide something, be it through HTML or CSS, and when to use which.
 Feel free to jump to the [summary](#summary).